Articles >

 Your CRM keeps sending the emails.
 You keep owning the templates, the brand, the approvals.
 What changes is the timing and the targeting, both of which move from "whenever someone gets around to the list pull" to "the exact moment the customer behaviour warrants it."

-Four triggered email campaigns every experience marketer should be running
+What are the four triggered email campaigns every experience marketer should run?

 Once your ticketing data is flowing into your CRM in real time, the question stops being "what can I send?" and starts being "what should I automate first?"
 Here are the four campaigns that consistently drive the most revenue and customer lifetime value for event, attraction, and experience businesses.